 Work to convert two of our depleted gas wells in Middenmeer, in North Holland, to geothermal production is underway, including integrity checks and technology refits.
-This project is expected to supply first heat by the end of 2018, with 200 cubic metres of water per hour.
+This project is expected to supply first heat in the first quarter of 2020, with 200 to 250 cubic metres of water per hour.
 This will support a nearby regional agriculture hub with approximately 10 to 15 MWh of energy, or up to 30% of their heat demand.
 The hub - Agriport A7 - is one of the largest contiguous greenhouse areas in Europe, with 320 hectares and 9 tomato-producing customers.